microsoft/ComplianceUtility/Manuals/3.2.3/Manual-Win.md

 # 🟦Features | Parameters <a name="features-parameters"></a>

-The 'Compliance Utility' provides the following parameters:
+The Compliance Utility provides the following parameters:

 **Syntax:**